artefactual/atom-docs/user-manual/administer/settings.rst

 Default templates
 =================

-AtoM ships with default page layouts ("templates") for viewing and editing :term:`archival descriptions <archival description>`, :term:`authority records
+AtoM ships with default page templates for viewing and editing :term:`archival descriptions <archival description>`, :term:`authority records
 <authority record>`, and :term:`archival institutions <archival
 institution>`.
 For more information on the standards on which these